Next.js (Pages Router)

 PMKIN_API_KEY=your_api_key_here

-Creating the Apollo Client
+Creating the PMKIN Client

-Create a new file lib/apollo-client.ts:
+Create a new file lib/pmkin.ts:

-import { setContext } from '@apollo/client/link/context'
+import { PmkinClient } from 'pmkin'

-if (!pmkinApiKey) {
+if (!process.env.PMKIN_API_KEY) {

-throw new Error('PMKIN_API_KEY is not set.')
+throw new Error('PMKIN_API_KEYis not set')

 }

-export const client = new ApolloClient({
+export const pmkin = new PmkinClient({

 })